Frederick Hollyer: Photographic career

-Hollyer did much to establish photography as a fine art.
+Hollyer did much to establish photography as a fine art in England.
 His work was widely acclaimed in his own day; in 1897, a critic in The Studio lamented:

 Hollyer joined the Royal Photographic Society 1865 and became a Fellow in 1895, but was also involved in The Linked Ring, a society formed in to support pictorialism in opposition to the Photographic Society.
 He was a member of the Solar Club and became one of the Founder Members of the Professional Photographers' Association in 1901.

 Later life

 Frederick Hollyer married Mary Anne Armstrong (1838–1913).
 Their eldest son Frederick Thomas Hollyer (1870–1952) worked with his father and took over the studio when the elder Hollyer retired in 1913.
 Frederick Hollyer died 21 November 1933 at his eldest son's home in Blewbury (then part of Berkshire), aged 95.

 Today, Hollyer is remembered chiefly for his photographs of Burne-Jones, William Morris, and their circle.